inmbolmie/T4_EGA_VGA/README.md

 Before jumping in, be sure that you have read the **current limitations** section and watch the video for an idea of its performance.

+## Operation

+The converter needs to be USB-powered through the Teensy micro-USB connector, from a computer port of a regular wall USB power adapter.

+Just connect the DB9 end to the computer/graphics card to convert an the DB15 end to the VGA monitor that will display the converted video signal.

+**Please, don't program the Teensy while connected to either the DB9 or DB15 connector.**

 ## Supported modes

 Supported modes and some comments about each one.